memgraph/docs/docs/database-functionalities/streams/kafka-streams.md

 ```

-The result contains the most important informations about the existing streams, e.g.: its name, topics it is subscribed to, etc..
+The result contains the most important information about the existing streams,
+e.g.: its name, topics it is subscribed to, etc.

 ## Check if the stream is working